hagenhaus/hagenhaus-com/en/docs/hhdatalist/index.md

     reportWarning: (type, title, detail) => { reportWarning(type, title, detail); },
     showTabDescriptions: true,
     tabDescriptions: {
-      home: 'Baseball Players from the <a href="https://www.seanlahman.com/baseball-archive/statistics/">Lahman Baseball Dataset</a>.
-Each record represents one baseball player profile.',
+      home: 'Manage baseball player records in the <a href="https://www.seanlahman.com/baseball-archive/statistics/">Lahman Baseball Dataset</a>.',
       search: 'Filter and order records. <a href="/en/docs/rest-api/query-parameters/" target="_blank">Learn more</a>.',
       fields: 'Specify fields to appear in records.',
       new: 'Create a new record.',